petercrippsIBM/art-ledger/docs/08 Art-Ledger Front-End App.md

 # Step 8 (Optional): Art-Ledger Front-End Application
 To provide a simple way of creating and viewing Art-Ledger participants and assets as well as running transactions a simple HTML5 and JavaScript front-end is also provided.
-This will be compatible with the most current version of the art-ledger application.
+This will always be compatible with the most current version of the art-ledger application.

 The application uses the [Express Framework](https://expressjs.com).